red-dev-inc/subnet-evm/README.md

 }
 ```

-next, at [line 563](./params/config.go#L563) we have included our custom precompiles intio the stateful precompiled configs
+next, at about [line 563](./params/config.go#L563) we have included our custom precompiles intio the stateful precompiled configs

 ```diff
 func (c *ChainConfig) enabledStatefulPrecompiles() []precompile.StatefulPrecompileConfig {